ydamit/planckster-docs/docs/guides/scrapers/Sentinel_setup.md

 ```
 - `git clone https://github.com/dream-aim-deliver/mpi-sda-sentinel.git`:
     - `git clone`: This command is used to create a local copy of a remote repository.

     - https://github.com/dream-aim-deliver/mpi-sda-sentinel.git: This is the URL of the remote Git repository you want to clone.
 It points to the repository hosted on GitHub.

-- When you run this command, Git downloads the entire repository (including its history and all files) to a directory on your local machine.
-The  directory will have the same name as the repository (mpi-sda-sentinel).
+    - When you run this command, Git downloads the entire repository (including its history and all files) to the directory on your local machine from which you ran the clone command.
+The new directory will have the same name as the repository (mpi-sda-sentinel).

 - `cd mpi-sda-sentinel`:
     - `cd`: This command is used to change the current directory in your terminal or command prompt.